-Tennessee put legalized sports betting into law in May 2019, but after more than a year before it has still not been put into action.
-Now officials say Nov.
-1 will the latest date that sports bettors will have to wait to be able to place a wager in Tennessee.
+Tennessee put legalized sports betting into law in May 2019, and after more than a year of waiting, it finally went into action.
+Officials said Nov.
+1 would the latest date that sports bettors will have to wait to be able to place a wager in Tennessee and they were correct.

-Editor Note: The state announced in late September the first three successful bidders for Tennessee sports betting licenses, with BetMGM, FanDuel and DraftKings earning early apporvals.
+Editor Note: The state announced in late September the first three successful bidders for Tennessee sports betting licenses, with BetMGM, FanDuel and DraftKings earning early approvals.

 Due to the coronavirus pandemic, Tennessee has yet to take a bet on any games, but the stipulations behind their betting are a bit extreme.